flotteur/Meteomedia-lite/README.md

-# destroyMeteomedia
+# Meteomedia-lite
-Make meteomedia.com right
+Make meteomedia.com right.
+Works with tampermonkey and Greasemonkey.